onemonthofindieblues/onemonthofindiesblues.github.io/_lists/ourfilms.md

 # Our films
-This is the list that contains all the films we think we should watch.
+This list contains all the films we think we should watch.
 It is divided between films proposed by her and films proposed by him.
 It also has a section for films already watched and how we felt sbout them.

 ## From her